Workers’ Compensation For Back Injuries

 Sprains occur when your ligaments, which are the tissues that connect your bones to your joints, are stretched or torn.
 While injuries like a sprained ankle or wrist or common, a sprained back can lead to further complications.

 Strains happen when your tendons, which connect your muscles to your bones, are stretched or torn.
 If you overexert the tendons in your back, you can incur an immediate strain, but if you overwork them, a strain might develop over time.
 People frequently strain their backs and hamstrings.

-Herniated discs, or slipped discs, refer to ruptured discs in your spine, which is made up of 26 vertebrae with soft discs in between.
-When you overexert your spine, your fragile discs can leak their jelly-like contents into your back and irritate nearby nerves, thus causing pain.
-Sometimes, discs heal with rest and pain medication, but other times, surgery and/or physical therapy may be required.
+Herniated discs, or slipped disks, refer to ruptured disks in your spine, which is made up of 26 vertebrae with soft disks in between.
+When you overexert your spine, your fragile disks can leak their jelly-like contents into your back and irritate nearby nerves, thus causing pain.
+Sometimes, disks heal with rest and pain medication, but other times, surgery and/or physical therapy may be required.

 Fractured or broken vertebrae literally result in a broken back.
 When the fragile vertebrae we mentioned above are cracked in a fall or other traumatic incident, the broken bones can put pressure on your spinal cord and cause significant pain.
 Sometimes, overworked vertebrae become compressed or burst.
 In any event, you will need rest and medical treatment.
 Often, patients with affected vertebrae wear an external brace to help stabilize their spine.